FrozenSoda/SteelQuiz/README.md

 SteelQuiz is still in pre-release phase, so expect some bugs and issues.

 ### Intelligent Learning
 SteelQuiz contains a feature called _**Intelligent Learning**_, which speeds up the learning process.
 Words you already know won't be asked as much as words you are unsure about. **This system activates after two rounds**, as it needs to gather some information first, before it can begin sorting out words.
+To disable Intelligent Learning, just click on the disable button while practising the quiz.

 ### Quiz Editor
 You can create and edit quizzes, with the built in quiz editor.
 It has full support for undo/redo, provides support for adding synonyms to words, and automatically creates recovery saves for your project in case SteelQuiz exits unexpectedly before you save.